 According to Sony, the XM4 has a 5.5-hour battery life and comes with a portable charging case that holds 16 hours’ worth of power before it needs to be plugged in again.
 But our testers note that some users, particularly people with larger ears, may feel this model doesn’t fit securely.

 Shopping for noise-cancelling headphones on a budget doesn’t mean you have to sacrifice performance.
 Case in point is the Anker SoundCore Life Q20.
 You can pick up this model for just $60, and our tests show it beats models that cost hundreds more.

 The SoundCore Life Q20 has great sound quality and outstanding noise cancellation.
-It doesn't sound quite as a good as top-rated models such as the Sennheiser PXC 550-II, and you won't get sought-after features like adjustable levels of noise canceling.
+It doesn’t sound quite as a good as top-rated models like the Sennheiser PXC 550-II, and you won’t get sought-after features like adjustable levels of noise canceling.
 But at this price, those may be sacrifices worth making.

 Anker does include some appealing perks, though, such as the ability to work over either Bluetooth or an audio cable, and a free app that adds features including a bass boost EQ setting.
 According to Anker, the headphones have a generous 40-hour battery life when Bluetooth and noise canceling are both turned on.

 1MORE has a reputation for top-of-the-line performance at midrange prices, and the ComfoBuds Pro shows why.
 You get the convenience of true wireless headphones, great sound quality, and superb noise cancellation, all for around $100.

 These headphones also deliver modern noise-canceling features, including adjustable levels of sound blocking and a monitor mode that pipes in outside sound when you want to hear it.